zarusz/Training_IoT/README.md

 Closing connection
 ```

 Note that the program checks if the WiFi network is disconnected.
-When the WiFi router is unplugged:
+For example when the WiFi router is unplugged:
 ```
 Connecting to http://iot-remotecontrolapp.azurewebsites.net/api/device/my_device_id/state
 [HTTP] GET... failed, error: connection refused